wernjie/ev3-chess-bot/README.md

 - Press Center button to calibrate black levels at any time.
 - Press Left button to forcibly terminate all pending requests and request movement to top left (1,0) position, then terminate `phone-reader`.
 Useful in event of corrupted transmission.
-- Press Right button to send an arbitrary request to move a chess piece from (2,2) to (7,6) aka b7g3 to test movement accuracy.
-Only initiate when idle or may cause transmission corruption.
+- Press Right button to send an arbitrary request to perform move b7g3 or g7b3 to test movement accuracy.
+Warning: Only initiate when idle or may cause transmission corruption.

 ---